spaceninja/dnd-adventures/src/adventures/history-channel/deck-4.md

 ### Green Room

 Originally used for documentary hosts and broadcast guests, this room has been converted into a break room for crew.
-At any given time, three or four broadcast personnel can be found here, napping on the couch, eating their lunch, or making coffee.
+At any given time, three or four broadcast personnel can be found here, napping on the couch or eating their lunch.

 ### Wardrobe